spaut33/spaut33/README.md

 # 💫 About Me:
 👋Hello, my name is Roman!<br>🔭 I’m currently working on my project PaintBook.
-A catalog of paints for scale models.<br>👯 I’m looking to collaborate on creating modern backend-driven software, applications, websites using Django with DRF, Flask.<br>🤝 I’m looking for help with frontends.<br>🌱 I keep learning Django, Flask, FastAPI, SQL and some frontend instruments like React<br>⚡ My first program was written in 1992 on ZX Spectrum 48k and it was money management soft.
+A catalog of paints for scale models.<br>👯 I’m looking to collaborate on creating modern backend-driven software, applications, websites using Django with DRF, Flask.<br>🤝 I’m looking for help with frontends.<br>🌱 I keep learning almost everything from my tech stack especially Django, Flask, FastAPI and some frontend instruments like React<br>⚡ My first program was written in 1992 on ZX Spectrum 48k and it was money management soft.

 ## 🌐 Socials: